 The candidate’s response should be something like this:

-“I start measuring my performance by setting goals which aligns with the company's business objective.
-After I have set goals that I would love to achieve, then I will go ahead and do the following;
+“I start measuring my performance by setting goals which align with the company's business objective.
+After I have set goals I would love to achieve, I will go ahead and do the following:

-As a hiring manager, you should look forward to hiring someone that is passionate about digital marketing.
+As a hiring manager, you should look forward to hiring someone passionate about digital marketing.

-This question will help you know if the candidate is passionate digital marketing or not.
-There is no particular kind of response for this question, you should look forward to seeing the candidate’s enthusiasm and passion for digital marketing.
+This question will help you know if the candidate is a passionate digital marketer or not.
+There is no particular kind of response to this question, you should look forward to seeing the candidate’s enthusiasm and passion for digital marketing.

 A good response may look like this:

 “I have always loved to teach people and help people get the information that they may be searching for.
-As I began to grow in my career, I discovered that digital marketing is a skill that can help me make information know to people especially in this 21st century as much as I can.
+As I began to grow in my career, I discovered that digital marketing is a skill that can help me make information known to people, especially in this 21st century.

 The fact that I can help people discover things that they are looking for is one thing that attracted me to digital marketing.”